raychz/tabify/README.md

 ### Debugging

  In order for the Fullstack compount debugger specified in .vscode/launch.json to work, you must have the Tabify backend (tabify-server) repo in your vscode workspace as well.
 This debugger is the same as the Fullstack debugger found in the backend.
-The Frontend debugger can run independently of any other repos.
+The Frontend debugger can run independently of any other repos but needs the 'Debugger for Chrome' vscode extension installed.

 ## Running the tests